Publish date: 2022/02/28 Update date: 2023/03/03

 </svelte:element>

 Documentation content and the design needs a rewrite and a redesign.
-There is a lot of content missing in the docs It’s the year 2022 and we don’t have a freaking Dark Mode!
-A proper way of accessing and searching content.
-Algolia sucks because it’s not accessible it some countries like Iran, so need to use a VPN to be able to use it!
+There is a lot of content missing.
+It's the year 2023, and there is no dark mode feature.
+Algolia sucks because it's not accessible in some countries like Iran, so you need to use a VPN to be able to use it.

 Better error handling